JieunKwon/React_Redux_counter/README.md

 > This counter app is used createAction and handleAction in src/store/modules/counter.js

-For state of counter, can use handleAction instead of switch.
+For state of counter, can use handleAction instead of reducer and switch.

         // If use reducer function, do action according to action type; increment and decrement